GalaxianMonster/bvm/tutorials/internals/index.md

-# Oops, Not Finish Yet
+# Not continued
-Come back soon until its done :)
+I don't have time to add tutorials for this topic :(